 How does Twitter Birdwatch work?

-To start, Birdwatch allows about 1,000 users participating in the pilot to add context.
+To start, Birdwatch allowed about 1,000 users to participate in the pilot to add context.
 They can post notes on tweets and rate notes submitted by other participants.
 But the notes aren't yet publicly visible on Twitter.
-They're only on the Birdwatch website.
+They're only available on the Birdwatch website and in the timelines of pilot participants.
 To promote transparency, all contributions to Birdwatch are visible on the Birdwatch site, even if an account’s tweets are protected.